Eskaype/WGAN-ADDA/README.md

 ![][WGAN Model]

-[WGAN Model]: img/Architecture "WGAN Model"
+[WGAN Model]: segmentation_pipeline.pdf "Model architecture"

 The code in this repository implements the following features: